jgordijn/process/README.md

 implemented in a single class.
 This library tries to make life easier by doing 2 things:

-1. Create a seperate class for each step in the process flow
+1. Create a separate class for each step in the process flow
 2. Create a process class that describes how the steps are linked together